Updated: September 2019

 English: Blue whale

-Three subspecies: B. musculus intermedia (Antarctic waters, largest), B. musculus musculus (Northern Hemisphere) and B. musculus brevicauda (Subantarctic zone of the Southern Indian Ocean and Southwestern Pacific Ocean, the “pygmy blue whale”).
+Three subspecies: B. musculus intermedia (found in Antarctic waters, the largest subspecies), B. musculus musculus (found only in the Northern Hemisphere) and B. musculus brevicauda (found in the subantarctic zone of the Southern Indian Ocean and Southwestern Pacific Ocean, known as the “pygmy blue whale”).

-50-150 tonnes, 24-28 m, but larger in the Southern Hemisphere.
-Females are slightly larger than males
+On average blue whales weigh between 50-150 tonnes, and 24-28 m in length.
+They are larger in the Southern Hemisphere and females are slightly larger than males.

 MIGRATION AND MOVEMENTS

-Not well documented, but some migration between high-latitude feeding grounds in summer and lower-latitude breeding grounds in winter occur
+This is not well documented, but there is some migration between high-latitude feeding grounds in summer and lower-latitude breeding grounds in winter.

-In the Northern Hemisphere, the average size of blue whales is between 50 and 150 metric tonnes and 24-28 m, with females slightly larger than males.
+In the Northern Hemisphere, the average weight of blue whales is 50-150 metric tonnes and their length 24-28 m, with females being slightly larger than males.
 The Antarctic blue whale is larger, reaching up to 32.6 m in length and weighing up to 190 tonnes.

 Did you know?

-The blue whale is the largest animal to ever have lived on Earth, even surpassing the largest known dinosaur, the Argentinosaurus huinculensis.
-The blue whale found in the Northern Hemisphere, which is smaller than the Antarctic blue whale, can weigh as much as 25 African elephants.
+The blue whale is the largest animal to have ever lived on Earth, surpassing even the largest known dinosaur – Argentinosaurus huinculensis.
+The blue whales found in the Northern Hemisphere, which are smaller than the Antarctic blue whale, can weigh as much as 25 African elephants.
 The tongue alone weighs around 2.7 metric tonnes, which is as much as an entire African forest elephant.

 Blue whale drone footage